Carbophenothion: Toxicity

 Carbophenothion can be absorbed into the body by inhalation of its aerosol, through the skin and by ingestion.
 Exposure via ingestion is highly toxic, but absorption through the skin is nearly as toxic.
 Acute toxicity happens as most effects occur soon after uptake in the body.
 Carbophenothion affects the nervous system by inhibiting cholinesterase.
 There are no signs of chronic or carcinogenic effects.

 The EPA has classified carbophenothion as Category I - highly toxic.
 The toxicity in man has not yet been studied very well.
-There has been one study where five people were administrated carbophenothion 0.8 mg/kg/day for 30 days.
+There has been one study where five people were administered carbophenothion 0.8 mg/kg/day for 30 days.
 There were no effects reported on plasma or red blood cell cholinesterase activity.
 These results were insufficient to determine the ADI.
 Later on, these results were even questioned because of an experiment with dogs which proved that a dose of 0.125 mg/kg/day already had effects.
 The estimate of temporary ADI for man is now set at 0 - 0.005 mg/kg.
 This is based on the NOAEL of rats of 5 ppm in the diet equivalent to 0.25 mg/kg/day.
 The estimated fatal oral dose is 0.6 g for a 150 lb.
 (70 kg) person.
 The LD50 for humans is unknown.